-Figure 19: Age and species distribution after 50 years.
+Figure 20: Age and species distribution after 50 years

-Figure 19 above illustrates the impact of the 50-year management plan.
+Figure 20 above illustrates the impact of the 50-year management plan.
 The hardwoods have largely aged 50 years, since few if any have been harvested.
 The age distribution on the pine forests is much more "normal," with approximately the same amount of each age class.
 There will be a significant increase in mixed pine-hardwood forests, due to actions designed to enlarge stream buffers and convert critical habitat areas to a more mixed forest condition

-Figure 20: Acres of first and second thinnings, harvests, & total area treated.
+Figure 21: Acres of first thinning, second thinning, and final harvests

-Figure 20 illustrates the model's estimate of the amount of land to be thinned and clearcut over the 50-year time frame.
+Figure 21 illustrates the model's estimate of the amount of land to be thinned and clearcut over the 50year time frame.
 One goal was to keep that activity level reasonably stable, as a means of assuring that contractors could find predictable work, mills could rely on reasonably predictable wood supplies, and other community impacts would be fairly stable.
 This, of course, cannot predict the vagaries of weather or markets that can dramatically alter the amount of work able to be done in any given year.
 What the model indicates, however, is that the planned management system can produce a reasonably stable economic impact if these other factors do not alter conditions too seriously.

-Figure 21: Amount of standing pine inventory & inventory available for harvest.
+Figure 22: Amount of standing pine inventory & inventory available for harvest

-Figure 21 illustrates the growth in standing pine inventory as the current stands grow older and larger, then a gradual decline as more hardwoods are included in the stands.
-The available pine inventory, however, stays stable throughout the 50-year projection at somewhere around 1 million tons per year.
+Figure 22 illustrates the growth in standing pine sawtimber inventory as the current stands grow older and larger, then a gradual decline as more hardwoods are included in the stands.
+The available pine pulp inventory, however, declines initially due to the large amount of acreage in younger stands, then levels off at around 1,000,000 tons when the age distribution becomes normalized.

-Figure 22: Est. harvest volumes of pine sawtimber & pulpwood over 50 years.
+Figure 23: Estimated harvest volumes of pine sawtimber & pulpwood over 50 years

-Figure 22 estimates the pine harvest volumes over the 50-year model.
+Figure 23 estimates the pine harvest volumes over the 50-year model.
 The volume of pulpwood remains fairly stable, since the current stands are undergoing thinning that produces mainly pulpwood, and the current thinning levels are about what can be anticipated to continue.
 The sawtimber volume increases fairly significantly as the young stands mature and the harvest cycle begins in full after about 20 more years.
-This moves the annual sawtimber harvest into the 170,000 ton range - about 25 to 30 million board feet of timber a year.
+This moves the annual sawtimber harvest to 10,000-15,000 MBF of timber a year.